 -

-They don’t capture well-being, which is both an outcome and a predictor of organizational performance.
+They don’t capture well-being, which is both an outcome of your capabilities and a predictor of organizational performance.

-Why is this?
 Why don’t classic software engineering metrics attempt to capture problems early?
-Given well-being's role in predicting organizational performance, why aren't people health metrics included?
+Given well-being's role in predicting organizational performance, why aren't team health metrics included?

-DORA's focus on efficiency as a proxy for effectiveness reflects how hard people data is to collect and interpret.
+Because people data is difficult to collect and interpret.

 Outside of surveys, how can teams measure “well-being,” “burnout,” or “work recovery”?
 Available data is evolving, as is our ability to surface insights leading to high-value outcomes.